sony/micro-mail-sender/doc/query.md

-# Status query
+# Status Query

 Query message status.

-## Entry point
+## Entry Point

 `GET /v3/messages?query=<query-expr>`

-## Request Parameter
+## Request Parameters

 A query parameter `query` is required.
-Its value is a *URLencoded* string of a query expression, which must follow this EBNF:
+Its value is a *URL-encoded* string of a query expression that must follow this EBNF:

 ```
 <query-expr> : <simple-query> [ <conj> <query-expr> ]*